RohanVDvivedi/rohandvivedi.com/README.md

-# go-react-template
+# rohandvivedi.com
-This is a template application with go and react integration.
+This is a web application hosted on rohandvivedi.com, sole purpose : showcase projects and act as internet hosted resume